Wednesday, April 29, 2009

 1. “Generation G” is a really fun book on grandmothers.
 What made you feel you needed to write it?www.amazon.com and in local bookstores.
 Check out her website

-www.martynorman.com, and her blogs at http://martynorman.blogspot.com, andhttp://savvygrandmothers.blogspot.com.
+at www.martynorman.com, and her blogs at http://martynorman.blogspot.com, andhttp://savvygrandmothers.blogspot.com.

 It was not so much that I felt a need to write “Generation G”, but rather I felt compelled.
 When I started, the book was just a series of essays for my grandchildren.
 No one was more surprised than I to discover that having a grandchild is just the best, truly a gift from God.
 Your heart is so full it just pours out.
 Mine poured out on paper.
 I wanted to couple that pure grandmother joy with thanksgiving to God for the miracle of the grandmother experience.